Waste Management Services FAQ

 How do I know what to use for storing different hazardous materials?

 OSHA implements extensive safety requirements for the storage of hazardous materials.
 It’s imperative that materials, especially corrosive or acidic ones, are stored in containers that will not dissolve, melt, or deteriorate from exposure to the material.
-The best way to pick these storage containers is to consult professional waste management companies like CG Environmental to get a consultation regarding your specific needs.
+The best way to pick these storage containers is to consult professional waste management companies like CG Environmental, an EnviroServe Company to get a consultation regarding your specific needs.

 Call now to get your free cleanup estimate.